shellam4/shellam4/README.md

 - 👋 Hi, I’m @shellam4!
 - 👀 I’m interested in Front-end Software Development projects.
 - 🌱 I’m currently learning C.
-- 💞️ I’m looking to collaborate on weband mobile design.
+- 💞️ I’m looking to collaborate on web and mobile design.
 - 📫 How to reach me: asiashell4@gmail.com.

 <!---